Using the VEX IQ Bumper Switch

 How the Bumper Switch Works: Completing the Circuit

 The VEX IQ Bumper Switch is based on probably the most commonly used electrical device: the switch.
 A switch consists of two terminals (places to attach a wire) and a wire bridge to 'make' the connection when the switch is pressed.
-As in the illustration, when you press on the connecting wire, you 'complete' the circuit, and the Robot Brain registers that in your program!
+As shown in this animation, when you press on the connecting wire you 'complete' the circuit, and the Robot Brain registers that in your program!

 Basically the Bumper Switch is a part of a circuit which is unconnected, or broken.
 When you press the Bumper Switch, the connection is made, and electricity is allowed to flow.